1. We would like to participate. What do we need to do?

 3. Why the camera IDs are not available for the test set?

 We didn’t release the camera IDs for the test set, because we want to make Track 3 (MTMC tracking) and Track 2 (image-based re-identification) different from each other.
-You may leverage camera information in the task of Track 3.
 Nonetheless, we provided the track/trajectory information, so it is still possible to perform video-based re-identification.

 4. Why is there a rule that prevents using external data for training and testing?

 To clarify, our goal is to ensure fairness across all levels by restricting the available resources.
 Moreover, real data are expensive to collect and annotate, and it is impossible to capture all scenarios in real world.
-Therefore, teams are encouraged to leverage the provided synthetic data as much as possible when designing your methods.
+Therefore, the data of Track 3 (MTMC) are NOT allowed to be used for the task of Track 2 (ReID).
+Like other mainstream benchmarks of ReID, e.g., MARS, VeRi, etc, the participants should NOT have access to the original videos and spatio-temporal information.
+Using synthetic data is an potential approach to overcome the lack of real data.
+Teams are encouraged to leverage the provided synthetic data as much as possible when designing your methods.

 1. In some scenarios, some misalignment of synchronization is observed even after adding the time offset.
 Why does it happen?